PeppeL-G/bagawork/docs/code-files/src/routes/(other)/documentation/time/+page.md

 ::: warning Watch out!

 `addMonths()` and `addYears()` are not always intuitive to use.
-For example, if if you have a `Time` object representing the date `2023-01-31` and you add one month to it, it will not represent the date `2023-02-31`, because that date doesn't exist!
+For example, if you have a `Time` object representing the date `2023-01-31` and you add one month to it, it will not represent the date `2023-02-31`, because that date doesn't exist!
 Instead, some logic is applied to find a logical valid date close to `2023-02-31`.

 :::